 A testimonial is a direct quote from a client reporting how great your business is.
 What better way to show off your value than by letting happy customers do the talking?

 Testimonials are generally short and to the point.
-Because they take up little physical space, they can easily be added to your website, print collateral and email outreach.
+Because they take up little physical space, they can easily be added to your website, print collateral, and email outreach.

-In one case study, a company increased sales 34 percent by adding three lines of testimonials to its sales page.
+In one case study, a company increased sales by 34 percent by adding three lines of testimonials to its sales page.

 If you’ve never attempted it before, obtaining testimonials may seem daunting.
 Turns out, it’s easier than most people expect.
 In many cases, all you have to do is ask.
 Timing is key.
 The ripest moment is when you’ve successfully delivered that new website — especially if you’ve over-delivered.